brynsroberts/programming-notes/knowledge/homebrew.md

-Homebrew (often referred to as "brew") is a popular package manager for macOS that makes it easy to install, manage, and update command-line tools and software packages on your Mac.
+Homebrew (often referred to as "brew") is a popular package manager for macOS that makes it easy to install, manage, and update command-line tools and software packages on your [[Mac]].

 Here are some common Homebrew commands that you might find useful: